navendu-shukla/jukin-whatchamacallit/UI Automation Tests/README.txt

 1. In the links Forgot Password and Register an aditional attribute id can be added
 2. In the div tag containing "Incorrect email/password combination" an aditional attribute id can be added
 3. The label tags with "Username" and "Password" should have additional attributes so that locators can be made easily
+4. For the buttons/Links perfomming similar actions a common html attribute should be added to them so that locators can be reused (For instance we have Submit button on register and forget password page with no common attribute.
+If we can add an attribute which is similar for both we can create and use single locator for both buttons)